Built for snowbird landlords.

 Snowbirds typically have bank accounts on both sides of the border.
 Year-end balance in Canadian accounts (in USD) above the $10,000 USD aggregate threshold triggers FBAR filing.

-Why snowbirds get the Max Snowbird tier
+Why snowbirds get the Max tier

 Snowbirds typically have more properties than the average cross-border landlord — usually two to four — and more utility complexity because vacation rentals cycle utilities (winter occupants vs summer occupants vs vacancy periods), meaning more bills, more providers, and tighter expense tracking.